Convergence of the self-avoiding walk on random quadrangulations to SLE$_{8/3}$ on $\sqrt{8/3}$-Liouville quantum gravity: Peeling of the UIHPQ with simple boundary

 In this section, we will study the peeling procedure for the UIHPQ$_{\op{S}}$ (also known as the spatial Markov property), which will be one of the key tools in the proofs of our main theorems.
 The idea of peeling was first used heuristically in the physics literature to study two-dimensional quantum gravity~\cite{adj-quantum-geometry}.
 The first rigorous use of peeling was in~\cite{angel-peeling}, in the context of the uniform infinite planar triangulation.
 The peeling procedure was later adapted to the case of the uniform infinite planar quadrangulation~\cite{benjamini-curien-uipq-walk}.
 In this paper, we will only be interested peeling on the UIHPQ$_{\op{S}}$, which is also studied, e.g., in~\cite{angel-curien-uihpq-perc,angel-ray-classification,richier-perc}.

 In Section~\ref{sec-peeling}, we will review the definition of peeling on the UIHPQ$_{\op{S}}$, introduce notation for the objects involved, and review some formulas for peeling probabilities from elsewhere in the literature.
 Then, in Sections~\ref{sec-1vertex-peeling} and~\ref{sec-linear-peel} we will use peeling to prove some particular estimates for the UIHPQ$_{\op{S}}$.
+The reader may wish to temporarily skip these last two subsections and refer back to them when the corresponding estimates are used.